 - Consumer expectations

 Dynamic price optimization is a further development of dynamic pricing.
 We especially know dynamic pricing from the travel industry.
-You've probably been browsing Momondo or Hotels.com and seeing how prices are constantly changing.
+You have probably been browsing Momondo or Hotels.com and experienced how prices constantly change.
 In the e-Commerce universe, i.a., Amazon is the leader in dynamic price optimization.
 Amazon adjusts its prices minute by minute.
 Their algorithm filters through large amounts of data - including market trends, consumer habits, competitor prices, etc. - with the result that they can sell more products with the highest possible profits.

-However, you do not have to be a travel company or Amazon-sized to jump on the bandwagon.
+However, you do not have to be a travel company or the size of Amazon to come along.
 It does not necessarily require expensive and hugely complex software that changes your product prices several times a day to get value from dynamic optimization.
-The most important thing is that you help identify and develop the pricing strategy that provides the greatest value for your particular company.
+The most important thing is that you help identify and develop the pricing strategy that provides the most significant value for your particular company.
 This is to avoid becoming one of many who blindly match competitor prices without understanding when it provides value and when another price would have given better results for you.

 Why is dynamic price optimization valuable?